tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/simulation_examples/delfi_simple_example_page.rst

   .. note::

     These columns correspond to the dependent variables we have saved.
-To make your own list, visit :ref:`available_dependent_variables`.
+To make your own list, visit :ref:`dependent_variables`.

     .. list-table:: Column indices for the dependent variables.
      :widths: 50 50